Piebald (band): Post-hardcore

 A turning point in Piebald's career came when they recorded seven tracks for a self-release that came to be known as Sometimes Friends Fight.
 Their musical sound had greatly matured, and Shettel's lyricism and singing was finally brought to the forefront of the band's music.
 Another two seven-inches later, Piebald was ready for another metamorphosis.

 Eleven tracks recorded at Salad Days became the first record to showcase Piebald's signature sound and wry jokes.
 Traditionally the most sought-after Piebald recording (before it was immortalized in its entirety on All Ages), When Life Hands You Lemons was considered to be Piebald's best music yet.
 This release furthered the lyrical style that had been growing within the band, and also showcased the first lead vocals by lead guitarist Aaron Stuart, and a piano track by Shettel.

 Breakthrough

 Following If it Weren't for Venetian Blinds, It Would Be Curtains for Us All, Piebald released We Are the Only Friends We Have.
 It featured the singles Just a Simple Plan and American Hearts which were played on MTV and college radio.

 The following album, All Ears, All Eyes, All the Time, the band's first release on Side One Dummy Records, featured piano-driven compositions, along with horn arrangements and vocal harmonies.
 Music videos for the songs Part of Your Body is Made Out of Rock and I Haven't Tried It were produced.

-Accidental Gentlemen, their last album of original work, was released in 2007.
+Accidental Gentlemen, their last album of original work before reuniting, was released in 2007.